-This research project is being conducted and funded by Assembly Bioscience Inc. ("the Sponsor") and locally sponsored in New Zealand by PPD, a Contract Research Organisation (CRO) which help conduct and monitor the study in New Zealand.
+This research project is being conducted and funded by Assembly Biosciences Inc., and locally sponsored in New Zealand by PPD, part of Thermo Fisher Scientific, a Contract Research Organisation (CRO) which helps conduct and monitor the study in New Zealand.

-By taking part in this research study, you agree that data generated from your assessments throughout the study, will be provided to the Sponsor.
-The knowledge gained from this data may lead to new discoveries, which would assist them in obtaining approval for a new medication and benefit the Sponsor financially.
+By taking part in this research study, you agree that data generated from your assessments throughout the study will be provided to the Sponsor.
+The knowledge gained from this data may lead to new discoveries, which would assist them in obtaining approval for a new drug and benefit the sponsor financially.
 There would be no financial benefit to you from these discoveries.

-NZCR will receive a payment from the Sponsor for undertaking this research project.
+New Zealand Clinical Research will receive a payment from Assembly Biosciences Inc., for undertaking this research project.